alyssahellrung/adventureMallWithZombies/README.md

 # ADVENTURE MALL (WITH ZOMBIES)

 ## Description
 You're at the raddest mall in town and feeling really cool.
-Shop around at all of the most popular stores, but watch out for the zombie dudes because they are grody to the max!
+Shop around at all of the most popular stores, but watch out for zombies  because they are grody to the max!

 ## Table of Contents